-In the 2018/19- 2019/20 season, Na’ama has been a member of the International Opera Studio of Staatsoper Hamburg, where she has performed roles such as Juliette (Die tote Stadt), Berta (Il Barbiere di Siviglia), Barbarina (Le nozze di Figaro), Bacchis (La Belle Hélène), Une voix céleste (Don Carlos), Lidochka (Moscow, Cheryomushki), Königin der Trolle (Die beiden Fiedler), 1.
+In 2018, Na’ama was plucked directly from her studies to be a member of the International Opera Studio of Staatsoper Hamburg, where she performed mainstage roles such as Juliette (Die tote Stadt), Berta (Il barbiere di Siviglia), Barbarina (Le nozze di Figaro), Bacchis (La belle Hélène), Une voix céleste (Don Carlos) “a great, moving vocal performance”, Lidochka (Moscow, Cheryomushki) “a delightfully youthful Lidochka, whose voice ripples clearly, like a natural spring” , Königin der Trolle (Die beiden Fiedler), 1.
 Knappe (Parsifal) and Anna (Nabucco) in Kirill Serebrennikov’s critically acclaimed new production in 2019.

-Na'ama has also created the roles of Hilde in Max-Lukas Hundelshausen’s Freiberg as a special guest in Leipzig Hochschule für Musik und Theater in 2018, and Die Frau in Die Nacht der Seeigel in the collaboration project between Akademie Musiktheater Heute and Staatsoper Hamburg in 2019.
+Na'ama is highly in demand for New Music, and has already in her short career created several world-premiere roles, including Hilde in Max-Lukas Hundelshausen’s Freiberg as a special guest in Leipzig Hochschule für Musik und Theater, Die Frau in Die Nacht der Seeigel for Staatsoper Hamburg, and Zenobia in Grete Minde at Theater Magdeburg.

-Na’ama has collaborated with conductors such as Kent Nagano, Paolo Carignani, Nathan Brock, Ricardo Minasi, Roland Kluttig, Christoph Gedschold, Pier Giorgio Morandi, Luiz de Godoy, Matteo Beltrami, Paolo Spadaro, and has performed with orchestras such as the Ramat Gan Symphony Orchestra, Ashdod Symphony Orchestra and Israel NK Orchestra.
+Na’ama has collaborated with such distinguished conductors as Kent Nagano, Paolo Carignani, Nathan Brock, Ricardo Minasi, Roland Kluttig, Christoph Gedschold, Pier Giorgio Morandi, Matteo Beltrami, Anna Skryleva, Svetoslav Borisov, Pablo Mielgo, Paolo Spadaro, and has performed with such orchestras as the Ramat Gan Symphony Orchestra, Orquestra Simfònica De Les Illes Balears, Ashdod Symphony Orchestra, Israel NK Orchestra, and Concerto Hamburg.